-6 This Office will prepare an application for a Privacy Act and Protective Order for submission to the U.S. District Court for the Southern District of New York.
+&lt;sup>6 This Office will prepare an application for a Privacy Act and Protective Order for submission to the U.S. District Court for the Southern District of New York.

-With the exception of the marked-up versions of the FD-302s reflecting meetings with SCO, I authorize the above-referenced documents responsive to Requests 11 and 12, with redactions of FBI file numbers and the names of law enforcement personnel, subject to entry of an appropriate Privacy Act and Protective Order that incorporates the provisions of the Protective Order entered by Judge Merchan in People v.
+With the exception of

+, I authorize the above-referenced documents responsive to Requests 11 and 12, with redactions of FBI file numbers and the names of law enforcement personnel, subject to entry of an appropriate Privacy Act and Protective Order that incorporates the provisions of the Protective Order entered by Judge Merchan in People v.
 Trump on May 8, 2023.

-The marked-up versions of FD-302s reflecting meetings with the SCO are privileged under both the work product and deliberative process privileges, and therefore not appropriate for disclosure.
+The are privileged under are privileged under both the work product and deliberative process privileges, and therefore not appropriate for disclosure.
 See 28 C.F.R. § 16.26(a)(2).
-However, this Office has consulted with the FBI and other relevant Department components, and the FBI has provided clean versions of these 302s.
-I authorize disclosure of these 302s, with redactions of FBI file numbers and identifying information of law enforcement personnel, subject to entry of an appropriate Privacy Act and Protective Order that incorporates the provisions of the Protective Order entered by Judge Merchan in People v.
+However, this Office has consulted with the FBI and other relevant Department components, and the FBI has provided and the fBI file numbers and identifying information.
+I authorize disclosure of and the fBI file numbers and identifying information of law enforcement personnel, subject to entry of an appropriate Privacy Act and Protective Order that incorporates the provisions of the Protective Order entered by Judge Merchan in People v.
 Trump on May 8, 2023.